 Operation Safe Halloween

 Since 1990, the Sheriff's Office has conducted this program to promote safety and responsible citizenship with the youth of the city participating in Halloween.
 Deputies on patrol distribute small treat bags to trick-or-treaters.
 The treat bags are assembled by sheriff's deputies, their families, and friends at an annual potluck dinner just before Halloween.
-The treat bags consist of 1 or 2 pieces of candy and crime prevention tips on a key chain or other item.
+The treat bags includes candy and crime prevention tips on a key chain.

 Riding Our Children Safely (ROCS) program is designed to educate parents, caretakers, and anyone who transports children on the proper way to secure a child safety seat in a vehicle.